Skip to content

 Usage

-Use this node when you need to fetch data from a SQL Server database as part of a workflow.
-Provide a valid credentials reference and a SELECT statement.
-Typically chained before data processing, filtering, or visualization nodes.
+Use this node to read data from a SQL Server database as part of a data retrieval or analytics workflow.
+Provide a valid credentials file for the target SQL Server instance and a SELECT statement.
+Chain the outputs to downstream nodes that need tabular data or JSON for further processing.

 Inputs